Can a Landlord Force a Tenant to Pay Rent if there is no Written, Signed Lease?

 Assisted by Jason Vo

 Usually, a lease is created in writing to establish a landlord-tenant relationship.
-In this article, Senior Associate Dean Claughton, outlines a case where the business owners of Gearins Hotel in Katoomba claimed they had a verbal agreement with their landlord and that their business entity known as RMHD occupied the premises, therefore they were not liable as individuals for unpaid rent.
+In this article we outline a case where the business owners of Gearins Hotel in Katoomba claimed they had a verbal agreement with their landlord and that their business entity known as RMHD occupied the premises, therefore they were not liable as individuals for unpaid rent.

 In this recent case heard in the Supreme Court of New South Wales: Wilson v Dobson NSWSC 697 the landlords and tenants did not create a written lease, however it was found that there was actually a lease, and that there was a landlord-tenant relationship which meant the tenant was required to pay outstanding rent.